splunk-soar-connectors/smtp/README.md

             fails, it tries Password Less authentication.

     -   OAuth authentication: Parameters required for Interactive/OAuth auth will be verified.
-If found, connector try to connect the provided server with provided values and authenticated else test connectivity will fail with proper failure message
+        Connector tries to connect to the provided server with provided values and authenticated.
+        Otherwise test connectivity will fail with appropriate failure message
         To use the OAuth mechanism, following parameters are required
         -   Username
         -   Client ID
         -   Client Secret
         -   OAuth Authorization URL
         -   OAuth Token URL
     -   Basic authentication: Parameters required for Basic auth will be verified.
-If found, connector try to connect the provided server with provided values and authenticated else test connectivity will fail with proper failure message
+Connector tries to connect to the provided server with provided values and authenticated.
+Otherwise test connectivity will fail with appropriate failure message
-        To use the OAuth mechanism, following parameters are required
+        To use the basic mechanism, following parameters are required
         -   Username
         -   Password
     -   Passwordless authentication: All the parameters for Oauth and Basic authentication ignored.
-        Connector try to connect the provided server and authenticated else test connectivity will fail with proper failure message
+        Connector tries to connect the provided server and authenticated.
+Otherwise test connectivity will fail with proper failure message

 -   The priority of authentication flow is in decreasing order as follows
     -   OAuth